The Journey to Easter: Four Silent Saturday Lessons in Waiting Well as Leaders

 “Jesus, remember me when you come into Your Kingdom.’
 Jesus answered him, ‘I tell you the truth, today you will be with Me in paradise. ‘ “ (Luke 23:42-43 NIV).

-Like the two criminals, one on each side of Jesus, we are given a choice.
+Like the two thieves, one on each side of Jesus, we are given a choice.
 Perhaps that’s why there were two criminals being crucified beside Him– not one, not five, but two–because of THE choice.

 To accept Jesus as our King of King and Lord of Lords or not.